syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-detect-the-docking-style-assigned-to-a-control.md

 ---
 layout: post
-title: How to detect the docking style assigned to a control
+title: How to detect the docking style assigned to a control | WindowsForms | Syncfusion
 description: How to detect the docking style assigned to a control
 platform: WindowsForms
 control: DockingManager